Hector-Lopes/Hector-Lopes/README.md

 ### Hi there My Name is Hector Lopes and Below you see some jobs about my portfolio and about what I'am studying  👋

- 🔭 To my Professional life I'am focusing all of my time in be prepary to work with Fulls-stack Developer
+ 🔭 To my Professional life I'am focusing all of my time in my professional carrear of Fulls-stack Developer

  💻 Technologies